scubajeff/lespas/README.md

 Upon opening Les Pas app, it will sync with server once.
 If you enable periodic sync setting, Les Pas will synchronize with your server every 6 hours in the background.<br>
 One-way backup of phone's camera roll is a background job which also happen every 6 hours.
 So don't delete photos from your camera roll too fast too soon.

-### Checklist for enabling native sharing feature
+### Checklist for enabling sharing on Nextcloud server
-To enable publishing (e.g. sharing album to other users on Nextcloud server), there are things you need to setup beforehand:
+To enable publishing (e.g. sharing album to other users on Nextcloud server), there are several things you need to take care beforehand:
 - Make sure your are using LesPas version 2.0+
 - Install and enable [Share Listing](https://apps.nextcloud.com/apps/sharelisting) on your Nextcloud server
 - Set up groups on Nextcloud server and add users who wish to share LesPas albums to the group.
 User not belongs to any group can not download sharee list from server, this is a limitation of Nextcloud Sharee API
 - Optionally, but highly recommended for the sake of smooth user experience, setup Nextcloud [Preview Generator](https://apps.nextcloud.com/apps/previewgenerator) app to automatically generate preview files of size 1024x1024, LesPas will use those files to populate shared album list on phone.
 - Optionally, setup a specific "shared_with_me" folder to house all the shares you received, otherwise Nextcloud will dump all the shares you received onto your root folder.
-This is done by adding line `'share_folder' => 'shared_with_me'` into Nextcloud's `config.php` file.
+This can be done by adding line `'share_folder' => 'shared_with_me'` into Nextcloud's `config.php` file.
 Refer to nextcloud [document](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html) for detail.